gilankpam/earthquapps/web/readme.md

-# Eartquapps - Web Interface
+# Earthquapps - Web Interface

 ## About